 I first explained my position to the meeting; what I had seen and learned as to the conditions of the Letters on Dominion Lands in the Fraser Valley; they all knew their own position, I had endured the same as they for many years, but I felt persuaded that by sticking together and presenting a solid front to the Government it was possible changes could be effected that would very materially advance the interests of the settlers.

-I then explained how I had secured the active assistance and the promise to do all he possibly could to promote the best interests of the settlers at Ottawa from Mr. Aulay Morrison, M.P.; I also explained the proposed method of procedure in respect to this petition and obtaining signatures thereto, that as I travelled over the district I would secure signatures, get the settlers interested and in the evenings hold meetings among the settlers and thus secure their co-operation, etc.
+I then explained how I had secured the active assistance and the promise to do all he possibly could to promote the best interests of the settlers at Ottawa from Mr. Aulay Morrison, M.P.; I also explained the proposed method of procedure in respect to this petition and obtaining signatures thereto, that as I traveled over the district I would secure signatures, get the settlers interested and in the evenings hold meetings among the settlers and thus secure their co-operation, etc.

 After I was through resolutions were brought forward adopting the suggestions advanced and authorizing me to draw petition, circulate it for signatures and when signed hand it to Mr. Aulay Morrison, M.P., for presentation.